 As an NYU founder, understanding how venture capital works is crucial before you start pitching your startup.
-Let me break down the basics of VC economics in plain language.
+Let me break down the basics of VC economics in plain language

 VCs operate on a "2 and 20" model: they take 2% annually as management fees and keep 20% of profits (called "carried interest").
 On a $100M fund, that's $2M per year just to keep the lights on and pay salaries.

 Most funds have a 10-year lifecycle.
 During the first 2-4 years, they make new investments; in the following years, they focus on follow-on investments in their winners.
-This timing matters for you as an NYU founder—a fund in year 8 of its lifecycle might be looking for quick exits rather than long-term growth stories.
+This timing matters for you as an NYU founder.
+A fund in year 8 of its lifecycle might be looking for quick exits rather than long-term growth stories.

 Here's a reality check: 75% of startups fail to return investors' capital.
 In a typical portfolio of ten startups, most will underperform, with just one or two generating massive returns.
 This is why VCs need those occasional "home runs" returning 10-100x their investment.

-For NYU student founders, this means VCs won't invest just because you're passionate about your idea or technology.
+For NYU founders, this means VCs won't invest just because you're passionate about your idea or technology.
 They invest because they believe your startup can deliver those outsized returns.

 Remember: VCs want to be an accelerant, not a spark.
 As a first-time NYU founder, you likely won't receive funding to "see if you can build it."
 They want to help grow something already showing promise.